Diving at Klein Point Barge

 By ScubaDownUnder Team · 2026-04-14

-Klein Point is on the southeastern Yorke Peninsula coast, accessed from the road south of Edithburgh.
+Klein Point sits on the southeastern Yorke Peninsula coast, accessed from the road south of Edithburgh.
 The barge sits in 8–12 metres of water and is reachable by a shore entry across the reef rock at the point, a manageable entry in calm conditions that requires solid footwear and some care in any swell.
-The barge structure is relatively compact but has been in position long enough to accumulate sponge and ascidian coverage across its upper surfaces and all the vertical faces that offer attachment points.
+The structure itself is relatively compact but has been in position long enough to accumulate sponge and ascidian coverage across its upper surfaces and all the vertical faces that offer attachment points.
+The encrusting growth has matured to the point where the metal underneath is visible only in sections, and the colour and texture of the structure read as reef rather than wreck.

-The silt layer around the barge base is the practical consideration.
+The silt layer around the barge base is the practical consideration that defines the dive's quality.
 Approaching from above and maintaining neutral buoyancy throughout the dive prevents the total visibility loss that follows contact with the bottom sediment around an artificial structure.
 Good buoyancy technique is not merely recommended here; it is the difference between a good dive and a murky one for the remaining group.
+The site rewards the divers who treat the structure as a hover-above-not-land-on environment.

 ## Site Access and Logistics